TheOdinProject/curriculum/javascript/computer_science/time_complexity.md

 <div class="lesson-content__panel" markdown="1">

 1. Read through [Big O Notation in JavaScript by Doable Danny](https://www.doabledanny.com/big-o-notation-in-javascript).
 It covers the common complexities with graphs and examples.
-2. The [Big-O cheat sheet](https://www.bigocheatsheet.com/) is an amazing resource.
+1. The [Big-O cheat sheet](https://www.bigocheatsheet.com/) is an amazing resource.
 It gives a complexity chart where you can see how the different algorithms perform as the data size increases and also gives the time complexity for common data structure operations along with those for common sorting algorithms.
-3. Read the [Step-by-step Big O Complexity Analysis Guide, using JavaScript](https://www.sahinarslan.tech/posts/step-by-step-big-o-complexity-analysis-guide-using-javascript).
+1. Read the [Step-by-step Big O Complexity Analysis Guide, using JavaScript](https://www.sahinarslan.tech/posts/step-by-step-big-o-complexity-analysis-guide-using-javascript).
 It has a section on Space Complexity at the end which you can skip for now.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What is Big O?](#what-is-big-o)
 - [What are the Big O Notations?](#big-o-notation)